 The VCU Center of Judaic Studies was established for the interdisciplinary study of Judaism.
 We encourage understanding of the Judaic component of religious and philosophical thought, history and the arts in Western civilization.
-We are a part of the Religious Studies program through the School of World Studies.

 Harry Lyons Chair of Judaic Studies